Anthropogenic vs natural climate change: which one is faster?

 We'll look at the human impact on climate and compare it to climate change in the geological past of our planet.
 Then we'll look at some causes of global climate change and give a few examples.

 The anthropogenic global warming started with the burning of fossil fuels, which release CO2, during the Industrial Revolution that started around 1750.
-CO2 levels have continued to rise and the Earth's average temperature is now 1.5 °C above the pre-industrial value.
-Recent models have shown that we may reach a 4° increase by the end of the century if we follow a business-as-usual trajectory (no climate change mitigation).
+CO2 levels have continued to rise since and the Earth's average temperature is now 1.5 °C above pre-industrial values.
+Recent models have shown that we may reach a 4° increase by the end of this century if we follow a business-as-usual trajectory (no climate change mitigation).
+The main, but not the only, effect of higher CO2 levels is global warming.

-Based on these numbers, from the Industrial Revolution until 2100 the global average temperature would increase more than 1° each 100 years.
+Based on these figures, from the Industrial Revolution until 2100, the global average temperature would increase more than 1° each 100 years.

-The video from NASA below show the Earth's average temperature anomalies since the late 19th century.
+The video from NASA below shows the Earth's average temperature anomalies since the late 19th century.
 Red is above the average and blue below.

-The 2015 Paris climate agreement has states that average temperatures should not rise above 1.5 °C to stay within safe planetary boundaries, these are nine thresholds defined by the Stockholm Resilience Centre.
+The 2015 Paris climate agreement states that average temperatures should not rise above 1.5 °C to stay within safe planetary boundaries, the natural limits that define a safe world for humans.

-CO2 concentration in the atmosphere is expressed in parts per million (ppm) and daily readings are published by the Scripps Intitution of Oceanography, for which Dr. Keeling worked.
+CO2 concentration in the atmosphere is expressed in parts per million (ppm) and is published every day by the Scripps Institution

-Now, a few numbers to illustrate the anthropogene impact.
-In pre-industrial times, calculated CO2 levels in the atmosphere were around 228 ppm.
-This concentration has been relatively stable throughout the last 10,000 years, i.e. since the end of the Last Ice Age (see the graph with Holocene concentrations below).
-By the early sixties of last century CO2 levels had reached to 320 ppm, and in December 2020, we measured 414 ppm; almost twice the pre-industrial value within less than 300 years.
+In pre-industrial times, calculated CO2 levels in the atmosphere were around 260-270 ppm.
+This concentration has been stable throughout the last 10,000 years, i.e. since the end of the Last Ice Age (see the graph below).
+By the early sixties of last century, CO2 levels had reached to 320 ppm, and in December 2020, we measured 414 ppm.

 Triggers of natural climate change